PamAlamilla/kridel_fragmentomics/README.md

 # kridel_fragmentomics
-Repository of scripts created during my work with the Kridel Lab at UHN.
+Repository of scripts created during my time at the Kridel Lab.